bitshifter/radixsort/README.md

 There is a test program which calls each radix sort function with a small array to sort, and a perf program which performs a number of iterations of each radix sort algorithm for different input sizes.
-In the case of C++ and Rust, the same data is sorted by the sort provided by each language's respective standard library for comparison purposes.
+In the case of C++ the same data is sorted by the sort provided by each language's respective standard library for comparison purposes.

 ## Prerequisites